xhibril/xhibril/README.md

-Full-stack developer building web applications with Java, Spring Boot, React, and MySQL.
+Full-stack developer focused on building applications with Java, Spring Boot, React, and MySQL.

 ---

 ## Tech Stack